mushfikur-rahman/mushfikur-rahman/README.md

 👋 Hi there!
-I'm a final year Computer Science and Engineering student at CUET (Chittagong University of Engineering and Technology), passionate about leveraging technology to solve real-world problems.
+I'm a final year Computer Science and Engineering student at CUET , passionate about leveraging technology to solve real-world problems.
 Here's a glimpse into my journey:

 🔍 **Looking forward**:
 Excited about exploring opportunities where I can apply my skills and knowledge to contribute meaningfully to impactful projects and collaborations.
 Open to connecting with like-minded individuals and exploring new opportunities in the tech industry.